Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics from toric models

-Then $\rec(\psi )=\Psi $, but $\psi $ does not extend to a continuous function on $N_{\Sigma }$ and therefore it does not determine a model of $(X_{\Sigma },\mathcal{O})$.
+Then $\rec(\phiK )=\Psi $, but $\phiK $ does not extend to a continuous function on $N_{\Sigma }$ and therefore it does not determine a model of $(X_{\Sigma },\mathcal{O}_{\P^{2}})$.
 By contrast, let $\Sigma '$ be the fan obtained subdividing $\Sigma $ by adding the edge corresponding to $e'=(0,-1)$.
-Then $X_{\Sigma '}$ is isomorphic to a blow-up of $\P^{2}$ at one point.
-The function $\psi $ extends to a continuous function on $N_{\Sigma '}$ and it corresponds to a toric model of $(X_{\Sigma '},\mathcal{O})$. \end{exmpl}
+Then $\pi\colon X_{\Sigma '}\to X_{\Sigma}$ is isomorphic to a blow-up of $\P^{2}$ at one point.
+The function $\phiK $ extends to a continuous function on $N_{\Sigma '}$ and it corresponds to a toric model of $(X_{\Sigma '},\pi^{*}\mathcal{O}_{\P^{2}})$. \end{exmpl}

 \begin{ques} Is the condition in Corollary \ref{cor:11} also sufficient?
-In other words, let $N$, $\Sigma $ and $\Psi $ be as before and let $\psi $ be a rational piecewise affine function on $N_{\R}$ such that $\psi -\Psi $ can be extended to a continuous function on $N_{\Sigma }$.
-Does it exists a complete SCR polyhedral complex $\Pi $ with $\rec(\Pi )=\Sigma $ and $\psi $ is piecewise affine on~$\Pi $? \end{ques}
+In other words, let $N$, $\Sigma $ and $\Psi $ be as before and $\phiK $ a rational piecewise affine function on $N_{\R}$ such that $\phiK -\Psi $ can be extended to a continuous function on $N_{\Sigma }$.
+Does it exist a complete SCR polyhedral complex $\Pi $ such that $\rec(\Pi )=\Sigma $ and $\phiK $ is piecewise affine on~$\Pi $? \end{ques}